ghosty309/fivezip-l/README.md

-# fivezip
+# FiveZIP
-FiveZIP app source code.
+This is the code for the FiveZIP app.
+It's written in Python, with GUI on Spanish.